Insider Selling: Delek US Holdings, Inc. (NYSE:DK) Director Sells 6,708 Shares of Stock

-Delek US Holdings, Inc. (NYSE:DK – Get Rating) Director Delek Us Holdings, Inc. sold 6,708 shares of Delek US stock in a transaction on Wednesday, March 2nd.
-The shares were sold at an average price of $41.40, for a total value of $277,711.20.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Delek US Holdings, Inc. (NYSE:DK – Get Rating) Director Delek Us Holdings, Inc. sold 6,708 shares of the business’s stock in a transaction on Monday, March 7th.
+The shares were sold at an average price of $40.73, for a total value of $273,216.84.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Delek Us Holdings, Inc. also recently made the following trade(s):